fbpx

 In addition, choosing the right lender can make all the difference when it comes to enjoying the domestic pleasures of joint homeownership.
 And, if your financial profile looks a little different than other borrowers — say, if you’re self-employed or shopping as a foreign national — you’ll want to find a lender who uses a holistic approach to qualifying their applicants.

 As one of only 3% of American banks with a CDFI, or Community Development Financial Institution, certification, it’s part and parcel of our mission to match worthy applicants with the financial goods and services they need — and mortgages are one of our specialties.
-Our Community Development Loans (CDLs) are specifically designed with non-traditional borrowers in mind, and might be just the ticket if you’re a borrower with irregular income such as a freelancer or small business owner.
+Our Non-Traditional Mortgages are specifically designed with non-traditional borrowers in mind, and might be just the ticket if you’re a borrower with irregular income such as a freelancer or small business owner.

 We also offer other mortgage loan programs, such as FHA and VA loans — and we’d love to help walk you through your options.
 Contact one of our mortgage specialists for more information today!